mitchwadair/tesjs/README.md

 // NOTES:
 //   this handles ALL events of that type
-//   events will not be fired until there is a subscription made for them tes.on('channel.update', (userId, userName, title, language, categoryId, categoryName, isMature) => {
+//   events will not be fired until there is a subscription made for them tes.on('channel.update', (userId, userLogin, userName, title, language, categoryId, categoryName, isMature) => {
     console.log(`${userName}'s new title is ${title}`);
 });